User guide to: Individuals referred to and supported through the Prevent Programme, England and Wales

 These statistics are considered to have immediate value to users and help with the understanding of how many individuals in England and Wales are deemed susceptible to radicalisation and if suitable, how these individuals are supported by the Prevent programme.

 Since the publication of these statistics began in 2017, quality assurance exercises have shed light on various issues with the collection regarding consistency of recording case information, statuses and outcomes.
-A significant factor affecting the quality of data is that there are 2 separate database systems used for recording case information at different stages of the programme:
+A significant factor affecting the quality of data is that, until May 2024, there have been 2 separate database systems used for recording referral and case information at different stages of the Prevent programme:

-• the Prevent Case Management System (PCM) is used to record details of all referrals to Prevent and includes information on the first stages of the process up until the point at which a case may be referred to a Channel Panel
+- the Prevent Case Management System (PCM) was used to record details of all referrals to Prevent and includes information on the first stages of the process up until the point at which a case may be referred to a Channel Panel

-• the Channel Management Information System (CMIS) is used to record details of all cases that are referred to Channel, including the details for those individuals who are subsequently discussed and adopted at Panel.
-CMIS captures the later stages of the process for those individuals who reach this point
+- the Channel Management Information System (CMIS) was used to record details of all cases that are referred to Channel, including the details for those individuals who are subsequently discussed and adopted at Panel; CMIS captures the later stages of the process for those individuals who reach this point

-The 2 database systems are not linked and therefore a matching process is required to create the dataset for publication showing individuals’ progress through the Prevent programme.
+The 2 database systems are not linked and therefore a matching process has been required to create the dataset for publication showing individuals’ progress through the entire Prevent programme.
 A limitation to this approach is that in some cases there is conflicting data about an individual on each system requiring manual processing.

-Home Office analysts have worked with policy colleagues and Counter Terrorism Policing to address these issues which includes developing further guidance and training for Police Case Officers and Channel Practitioners, and developing a merged data recording system.
-With the new single database in place many of the data quality issues currently experienced should be eliminated and data quality will improve.
-Home Office statisticians will aim to review the status of these statistics again once the new system has been launched and sufficient time has been allowed for users to familiarise themselves with the new system.
+Home Office analysts have worked with policy colleagues and Counter Terrorism Policing to address these issues while the 2 systems remained in use up until May 2024, which included developing further guidance and training for police case officers and Channel practitioners.
+With the launch in May of a new single database, replacing PCM and CMIS, many of the data quality issues previously experienced should be eliminated going forward and data quality will improve.
+Home Office statisticians will review the status of these statistics in 2025 after sufficient time has been allowed for users to familiarise themselves with the new system.

 As described above the statistics in this release come from 2 data sources:

-• data on referrals to Prevent are provided by the Counter-Terrorism Policing Headquarters (CTPHQ) from the Prevent Case Management (PCM) database
+- data on referrals to Prevent is provided by the Counter-Terrorism Policing Headquarters (CTPHQ) from the Prevent Case Management (PCM) database

-• data on Channel cases is extracted from the Home Office owned Channel Management Information System (CMIS).
-Data from both sources are then matched to provide a complete picture of the journey of individuals through the Prevent programme
+Data from both sources is then matched to provide a complete picture of the journey of individuals through the Prevent programme

 The Home Office considers the data to be sufficiently robust, and the quality assurance process undertaken by data providers and Home Office statisticians ensure the risk of data errors are minimised.